suyashghgit/zendesk-cx-bot/APPLICATION_WRITEUP.md

 ## Overview

 The **Zendesk CX Bot** is an intelligent FastAPI application that automates ticket categorization and analysis for Zendesk customer support systems.
-It leverages Azure OpenAI's advanced language models to provide real-time ticket processing, automatic categorization, and quality analysis, significantly improving customer support efficiency and decision-making.
+It leverages Azure OpenAI's advanced language models to provide real-time ticket processing, automatic categorization, and quality analysis, significantly improving customer support efficiency and decision-making. **Additionally, the application includes a comprehensive Twilio WhatsApp integration that allows customers to create support tickets directly through WhatsApp messages.**

 ## Problem Statement